vedikagarwal/Drug-Target-Interaction-Prediction-Using-Machine-Learning/README.md

 ## Future Plans

-- Explore advanced models (e.g., XGBoost, Deep Learning)
+- Explore and play around with LLM's
-- Add molecular fingerprints & physicochemical features
+- Extend to other disaeses
-- Extend predictions to other Alzheimer’s-related targets
+- Create a more robust ML pipleine

 ## Learning Outcomes